any-docs/css/content/guides/scroll_anchoring/overview/index.md

 You can check whether disabling scroll anchoring fixes the issue in Firefox by changing `layout.css.scroll-anchoring.enabled` to `false` in `about:config`.
 You can also check what node Firefox is using as the anchor using the `layout.css.scroll-anchoring.highlight` switch.
 That will show a purple overlay on top of the anchor node.

-If a node doesn't seem to be an appropriate anchor, you can exclude it using {{cssxref("overflow-anchor")}}, as described below.
+If a node doesn't seem to be an appropriate anchor, you can exclude it using `overflow-anchor`, as described below.

 ## What if I need to disable it?

-The [CSS scroll anchoring module](/guides/Scroll_anchoring) provides the {{cssxref("overflow-anchor")}} property, which can be used to disable scroll anchoring on all or part of the document.
+The [CSS scroll anchoring module](/guides/Scroll_anchoring) provides the `overflow-anchor` property, which can be used to disable scroll anchoring on all or part of the document.
 It's essentially a way to opt out of the behavior.

 The only possible values are `auto` or `none`: